Artist Orest Kiprensky "Dmitry Donskoy on the Kulikovo Field" 1805

 But the main practical military school for Dmitriy was the struggle with the Lithuanians and Horde.
 For some reason they are considered insignificant and not significant.
 Strange.
 Meanwhile, Lithuania at that time may be the strongest principality of Eastern Europe, three times in 1368, 1370 and 1372, made deadly campaigns against Moscow.
 The Lithuanian prince Olgerd, after he defeated the Tatars under the Blue Waters in 1362 and freed Podolia, turned to Moscow, wanting to annex other Russian lands to Lithuania.
 He did not give rest to the laurels of his brother and co-ruler Keistus, who successfully fought in the West with the Teutonic Order.
 In the first war, Prince Dmitry hastily assembled a sentry regiment of Muscovites, Kolomna residents, Dmitrovtsy, and sent him forward.
 But these forces were clearly not enough for a decisive battle, as the skirmish with the Lithuanians near Volokolamsk showed.
 There was no time to gather a full-fledged army from Dmitry.
 That's when the stone walls of the Kremlin came in handy.
 Olgerd hastily approached Moscow.
 Prince Dmitry with his cousin Vladimir Andreevich and Metropolitan Alexy kept the defense in the Kremlin.
 All wooden buildings around Moscow were burned in advance.
 Algerd failed to take the Kremlin.
 Having stood near Moscow for three days and three nights, they demolished and burned churches, monasteries, neighboring villages and returned to Lithuania.
 As the chronicler notes, "another Lithuanian happened two years later."
 Again Olgerd went to Moscow, with his allies, Prince Mikhail of Tver and Prince Smolensk of Svyatoslav.
 Despite this alliance, and perhaps because of it, the blow did not turn out to be a sudden one.
 Already near Volokolamsk Olgerd got up.
 Two days Lithuanians stormed the city, but could not take it.
 Then Olgerd moved straight to Moscow, where he arrived on a winter Nikolin day.
 This time, the Lithuanians stood under the city for eight days.
 Prince Dmitry led the defense, and Prince Vladimir constantly attacked the Lithuanians from the rear.
 Notice how the tactics of the Russian troops change.
 From passive defense, they turn to active, which forces Olgerd to feel the danger and agree to negotiations with Prince Dmitry.
 Agreed on "eternal peace", which a year later sealed marriage.
 Prince Vladimir Andreevich became engaged to Helen, the daughter of Olgerd, who converted to Orthodoxy with the name Eupraxia.
 But, as often happened then, the “eternal peace” ended only a year later, and again Olgerd went to Russia.
 This time, pay attention to this, Prince Dmitry went out with a host to meet the Lithuanians, and within a day was on the Oka.
 Such a fast maneuver and impressive force of the Moscow regiments puzzled Olgerd and he was forced to abandon the battle.
 Under Lyubotsky I concluded a second “eternal peace” with Prince Dmitry.
 It should be noted that in all the battles with the Lithuanians, Prince Dmitry in practice polished the management of the new organization of the Russian army through the governor.
 Even then, the military leaders of Prince Dmitry, and above all Prince Vladimir Andreevich, showed their independence and showed their military skills.

 An even greater science was passed by Prince Dmitry in battles with the main enemy - the Horde.
 The Russian chronicles preserve information about the three great campaigns of Grand Duke Dmitry Ivanovich to the southern frontiers.
 In 1373, the Horde attacked the Ryazan principality, their cavalry patrols prowled on the border of Moscow possessions.
 The chronicle says: "Dmitry Ioannovich gathered with all his strength and stood on the river Oka on the breze all summer and the Tatars were not empty."
 Again, we notice how Prince Dmitriy, as it were, is probing the enemy, is not in a hurry for action.
 But even standing, which did not allow the Tatars to attack, he immediately backed up with a political act.
 In 1374, Dmitry Ivanovich stopped paying tribute to the Golden Horde.
 Not surprisingly, already in 1376, Prince Dmitry did not confine himself to the “coast” defense, but he himself went after the Oka “watched over the Tatar rati”.
 In the same year, Moscow and Nizhny Novgorod ratid went to Volga Bulgaria.
 Kazan paid a huge 5 ransom for thousands of rubles at that time, accepted a Russian customs officer to their city.
 In this campaign, the future hero of Kulikov Field, voivod Dmitry Mikhailovich Bobrok-Volynsky, distinguished himself.
 So grew assistants, military leaders Dmitry Ivanovich.
 By the way, this victory has already made a tremendous impression, and not only in Russia.
 Horde began to beat in their own possessions.
 The horde rebelled and stirred.
 In 1377, the Horde prince Arapsha flew into the southern regions of the Nizhny Novgorod principality and heavily patted the Russian rati.
 But the next year, Prince Dmitri showed the Tatars the full force of the new Russian army during the Horde raid led by Murza Begich.
 Horde campaign was undertaken by large forces.
 For approximate punishment of the Russians, the ruler of the Horde Mamai, according to the chronicler, “gathered many soldiers”.
 Prince Dmitry met the enemy fully armed.
 Thanks to well-established intelligence, excellent maneuverability, the Russian troops were ahead of the Tatars and were the first to reach the Voge River, the right tributary of the Oka and blocked the ford.
 Prince Dmitry took the most convenient position on the Black Corner hill, from which a good view of the opposite shore opened and the ford was controlled.
 The appearance of the Russian regiments so far in the open field was a surprise for the Horde commanders.
 Russian control over the fords across the river completely puzzled them.
 Tatars stood up in confusion, but for three whole days.
 This time, standing was not part of Prince Dmitry’s plans.
 He just needed a decisive victory in an open battle.
 He ordered a little distance from the coast, as if inviting the enemy, while the Tatars showered ridicule.
 Ordyntsy could not resist and began to cross the river with shouts and cries.
 Q.E.D!
 We have already said that Prince Dmitry used the classical three regimental order of construction here.
 He himself led the central regiment.
 The Russians still waited for the enemy, thus puzzling the Tatars even more.
 Mongolian-Tatar horsemen were amazed - the enemy is so self-confident that it allows them to cross the river along the marshy banks.
 They were confused, slowed down and stopped, firing at Russian regiments from bows.
 The back rows of the Tatars were pressing, leading to even more confusion.
 At this point, Prince Dmitry gave the signal to attack, and the Russians moved on the Horde, covering their flanks.
 The front ranks of the Tatar cavalry were crushed, the next turned back, and faced with their own troops forwarded.
 The panic began.
 Tatars rushed back to the swampy shore, many were drowning.
 Five hordes of Murz, including Begich, perished.
 Only the ensuing darkness helped save the remnants of the Horde army.
 In the morning the Russian cavalry crossed the Vozdu and captured the whole Horde carriage.
 By the way, Dmitry Ivanovich won with a little blood.
 We have lost two governors - Dmitry Monastyrev and Nazar Kuskov.
-Is this not the talent of the commander?

 "Kick of the Ambush Regiment" (Battle of Kulikovo) (1863х1300) - Popov Pavel Petrovich